-RESNET Certified Rater Instructors shall complete a two-hour annual RESNET Roundtable each year and also every three years:
+RESNET Certified Instructors shall complete a two-hour annual RESNET Roundtable each year.
+Every three years, RESNET Certified Instructors shall complete:

-- 204.2.1 Document twelve (12) hours of attendance at RESNET conferences or other conference approved by RESNET; and - 204.2.2 Complete eighteen (18) hours of RESNET approved Professional Development courses delivered by RESNET Accredited Training Providers or other events or venues approved by RESNET.
+- 204.2.1 Document twelve (12) hours of attendance at RESNET conferences or other conferences approved by RESNET; and - 204.2.2 Complete eighteen (18) hours of RESNET approved Professional Development courses delivered by RESNET Accredited Training Providers or other events or venues approved by RESNET.
 Additional documented hours of attendance at RESNET Conferences qualify under this provision.

-An individual that is both a Certified Rater Instructor and Quality Assurance Designee shall complete both the two-hour RESNET roundtable for Certified Rater Instructors and the two-hour roundtable for Quality Assurance Designees.
+An individual that is both a RESNET Certified Instructor and Quality Assurance Designee shall complete both the two-hour RESNET roundtable for RESNET Certified Instructors and the two-hour roundtable for Quality Assurance Designees.